EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_edge/README.md

 To train the DQN agent, run the following command:
 ```
-roslaunch turtlebot2i_edge task_offloading.launch agent:=dqn mode:=train
+roslaunch turtlebot2i_edge task_offloading_single.launch agent:=dqn mode:=train
 ```
-The trained weights are saved in the *models* directory, together with the training logs.
+The trained weights and the training logs are saved in the *models* and *results* directories, respectively.

 Notice that the navigation stack outputs several warnings and errors while the V-REP scene is stopped and restarted (environment reset).
 This is expected and you should not worry.

 ## 3.3 Test agent

-To test the RL agent or one of the baselines, run one of the following commands:
+To test an agent (either RL or one of the baselines), run one of the following commands:
 ```
-roslaunch turtlebot2i_edge task_offloading.launch agent:=dqn            # DQN agent
-roslaunch turtlebot2i_edge task_offloading.launch agent:=all_edge       # all_edge baseline
+# replace <agent> with one of {dqn, all_edge, all_robot, random}
-roslaunch turtlebot2i_edge task_offloading.launch agent:=all_robot      # all_robot baseline
+roslaunch turtlebot2i_edge task_offloading_single.launch agent:=<agent>                         # one robot
-roslaunch turtlebot2i_edge task_offloading.launch agent:=random         # random baseline
+roslaunch turtlebot2i_edge task_offloading_multiple.launch agent_0:=<agent> agent_1:=<agent>    # two robot
 ```
-The test logs are saved in the *models* folder.
+The test logs are saved in the *results* folder.

-To get the results, you need to analyze the test logs:
+To get the results, you need to analyze the test logs using the [evaluation script](scripts/evaluation.py):
 ```
 roscd turtlebot2i_edge
-python scripts/evaluate.py models/dqn --output results/dqn              # DQN agent
-python scripts/evaluate.py models/all_edge --output results/all_edge    # all_edge baseline
-python scripts/evaluate.py models/all_robot --output results/all_robot  # all_robot baseline
-python scripts/evaluate.py models/random --output results/random        # random baseline
+python scripts/evaluate.py results
 ```
-The results are saved in the *results* folder (or, if you changed the commands, in the path specified by the *output* argument).
+The script recursively walks through the directory and analyzes all the logs it finds, creating a folder for each episode containing the results.